A presentation on board a cruise ship on Sir Cloudesley Shovell

-Maritime heroes, brazen buccaneers, and splendid ships; Cathy Shelbourne’s series of talks on maritime heroes can be tailored to meet local interests, national campaigns, or anniversaries.
+Maritime heroes, brazen buccaneers, and splendid ships; Cathy Shelbourne’s series of talks on maritime heroes can be tailored to meet local places, national campaigns, or anniversaries.

 From Norfolk in England to Nevis in the Caribbean, from Antigua to Trafalgar, Admiral Lord Nelson loved – and was loved.
 Or not?
 He famously turned a blind eye to his commander’s instructions – but did the Establishment do the same to his numerous dalliances?
 We take a quick romp through Nelson’s loves and losses.